ssoonmi/05-20-Lecture-Notes/W3D2/README.md

 `git status` - checks if there is a git repository and the status of your git repository

-`git add` - adds items to your staging area from your working directory
+`git add {FOLDER/FILE PATH}` - adds folder or file specified to your staging area from your working directory

-`git commit -m 'Write your commit message here...'` - commits items in your staging area to your local repository as a new version
+`git commit -m 'Write your commit message here...'` - adds all items in your staging area to your local repository bundled as a new version or commit

 `git log` - see your past commit history (past versions)